Skip to main content

 Radiation and Groundwater

-While working with the Exelon Dresden nuclear plant in 2004, where tritium was detected in some on-site wells, Illinois EPA became aware of the potential for tritium contamination in groundwater at this type of facility.
-Illinois EPA takes very seriously the contamination of the groundwater of the state by radionuclides from nuclear power generating plants.
-Illinois EPA proceeded with enforcement action against the facilities responsible for the releases.
-To provide information about the groundwater impacts, the Agency established this web page for fact sheets, news releases and other Illinois EPA documents as well as provide links to other sites regarding tritium.
+While working with the Exelon Dresden nuclear plant in 2004, where tritium was detected in on-site wells, the Illinois Environmental Protection Agency (Illinois EPA) became aware of the potential for tritium contamination in groundwater at this type of facility.
+The Illinois EPA takes very seriously the contamination of the groundwater of the state by radionuclides from nuclear power generating plants.
+As a result, the Illinois EPA proceeded with enforcement action against the facilities responsible for the releases.
+To provide information about the groundwater impacts, the Illinois EPA established this webpage.

 News Releases: